-To apply to use the Scheme, you should ask for an application form from the Home Warranty Body that issued the Home Warranty for your property (details of which can usually be found on your Reservation agreement).
+To apply to use the Scheme, you will need to complete an application form and obtain a reference number from the Home Warranty Body that issued the Home Warranty for your property (details of which can usually be found on your Reservation agreement).
 Please note that you may bring the claim to the Consumer Code for Home Builders' Independent Dispute Resolution Scheme only after 56 calendar days have passed from the date of the original complaint, and no later than 12 months after the date of the Home Builder's final response.

-Procedure for a typical Consumer Code for Home Builders Adjudication Scheme
+Process for a typical Consumer Code for Home Builders Adjudication case